Astrosp/Awesome-OSINT-For-Everything/README.md

 - [ScamSearch](https://scamsearch.io/) - search to find phone, email, profile if is tobe a scammer.
 - [Intelligence X](https://intelx.io/) - Intelligence X is a search engine and data archive. · The search works with selectors, i.e. specific search terms such as email addresses, domains, URLs, IPs...
 - [spycloud](https://portal.spycloud.com/endpoint/enriched-stats/[YOUR-MAIL]) - put your mail in YOUR-MAIL.
+- [weleakinfo](https://weleakinfo.io/) - We Leak Info - Leaked Dehashed Databases, search for leaks.
+- [breachdirectory](https://breachdirectory.org/) - CHECK IF YOUR EMAIL OR USERNAME WAS COMPROMISED
+- [leakcheck](https://leakcheck.io/) - Find out if your credentials have been compromised

 ## Basic OSINT
 Data Leak, scam, username, domain